-Your symbol is Hexagram thirty-one, which represents the sense of touch and mobility.
+Hexagram Thirty-one represents the sense of touch and mobility.
 Feeling something is not the same as action.
 In this situation, progress will come by knowing when to feel and when to act.

-The first line, shows both feeling in the big toe and moving the toe.
-Feeling within combined with movement indicates proper use of will.
+The first line, yin, shows both feeling in the big toe and moving the toe.
+Feeling within, combined with movement, indicates proper use of will.

 The second line, yin, shows twitching in the calf.
 This could be a bad omen for venturing out.
 To be safe, it would be better to stay quietly inside and attend to business later.

-The third line, yang, moving the thighs, as if becoming a follower of those who are unlucky.
+The third line, yang, shows its subject moving their thighs, as if becoming a follower of those who are unlucky.
 It would be better to stay home, for becoming a follower of unworthy people will bring regret.

 The fourth line, yang, shows one who has learned the proper time to stay home or go forward.
-Others will follow your example and there will be good fortune.
+Others will follow the subject's example.